Kimbolton, Cambridgeshire: Kimbolton railway station

 The Kimbolton railway station was situated over two miles from the centre.
 It served the Midland Railway Kettering to Huntingdon Line.
 If travelling from London St. Pancras the journey would take approximately three hours, including a change at Kettering.
 The station and its line closed in 1959.

 Kimbolton Airfield

-In World War II, the USAF 379th Bombardment Group was stationed at the nearby Kimbolton Airfield from May 1943 to June 1945.
-Part of the airfield is now used by Kimbolton Karting Club.
+In World War II, the USAAF 379th Bombardment Group was stationed at the nearby Kimbolton Airfield from May 1943 to June 1945.
+Part of the airfield is now used by Hunts Kart Racing Club.
 As of 2019, there is free and unsupervised access to the airfield for walkers.
-Remnants of old war time bunkers are apparent across sections of the air field.
+Remnants of old wartime bunkers are apparent across sections of the airfield.

 Kimbolton Fireworks

 Kimbolton Fireworks, a well-known manufacturer of fireworks and organiser of public fireworks displays, is based in Kimbolton.
 It grew from the extracurricular activities of Kimbolton School chaplain and chemistry master, Ron Lancaster, sometimes dubbed the "master blaster pastor."
 In 2020, the popular firework display was cancelled due to the COVID-19 pandemic.